ivangeorgiev/django-appinsight-opencensus/README.md

 ### SQLite database

-Database is configured to be stored in system temp directory ('TMP' or 'TEMP' environment variables)
+Database is configured to be stored in system temp directory:

+* use `TMP` environment variable if not empty
+* otherwise use `TEMP` environment variables if not empty
+* otherwise use `/tmp` directory as default.

 ## Development Setup